ShaikSameerAhamad/EmployeeAttendanceSystem/README.md

 NODE_ENV=development
 ```

-Optional Supabase/Lovable Cloud credentials are still supported—leave them blank if you do not use that deployment path.
+Optional Supabase credentials are supported for managed hosting—leave them blank if you do not use that deployment path.

 ## 📝 API Endpoints (For Backend Integration)